A. Company Overview

 7. Respond to any query, observation or clarification sought by the Ministry of Corporate Affairs or any other regulatory authority with regard to CSR supported activities;

-8. Ensure that ACL Mobile Limited’s website displays the approved CSR policy of the Company;
+8. Ensure that ACL Mobile Private Limited’s website displays the approved CSR policy of the Company;

 E. CSR Expenditure: